LESFMIP-sprint/sprint-info/docs/sprint.md

 [CANARI-LE information](https://ncas-cms.github.io/canari/)

-## Schedule
+## Tentative Schedule, subject to change

-## March 4, 2024:
+## Monday:

 9:45: Zoom channel opens for the day

-10:00-10:10: Good morning and Welcome (Jenny Mecking)
+10:00-10:10: Good morning and Welcome (chair: Jenny)

-10:10-10:20: Overview of CANARI (Len Shaffrey)
+10:10-10:20: Overview of CANARI (Len)

-10:20-10:35: CANARI-LE overview (Reinhard Schiemann)
+10:20-10:35: CANARI-LE overview (Reinhard)

-10:35-10:40: Event Communication Plans (Ben Harvey)
+10:35-10:40: Event Communication Plans (Ben)

-10:40-10:45: JASMIN Support Introduction (Matt, Alex and Fatima)
+10:40-10:45: JASMIN Support Introduction (Fatima and ?)

-10:45-10:50: Research Software Engineer Introduction (Colin Sauze)
+10:45-10:50: Research Software Engineer Introduction (Colin)

 10:50-11:05: Around the Zoom room Introductions (Centre Coordinators)

-11:05-11:30: Overview of the week (Jenny Mecking)
+11:05-11:30: Overview of the week (Jenny)

 11:30-12:30: open video chat for help getting onto JASMIN, CANARI gws and jupyter notebooks

-14:00-16:00: guided tutorial of example python scripts

-16:30-17:00:  highlights of the day
+16:30-17:00:  highlights of the day (chair: TBD)

-## March 5, 2024:
+## Tuesday:

 9:45: Zoom channel opens for the day

-10:00-10:30:  Good morning, sharing of known issues and good to knows
+10:00-10:30:  Good morning, sharing of highlights, known issues and good to knows (chair: TBD)

-11:00:  Zoom discussion:  LE member selection for the forced-ocean experiments (Go to breakout room)

-15:00:  Zoom discussion:  LE member selection for the forced-ocean experiments (Go to breakout room)

-16:30-17:00:  highlights of the day
+16:30-17:00:  highlights of the day (chair: Reinhard)

-## March 6, 2024:
+## Wednesday:

 9:45: Zoom channel opens for the day

-10:00-10:30:  Good morning, sharing of known issues and good to knows
+10:00-10:30:  Good morning, sharing of highlights, known issues and good to knows (chair: Ben)

-16:30-17:00:  highlights of the day (Scott Osprey)
+16:30-17:00:  highlights of the day (chair: TBD)

-## March 7, 2024:
+## Thursday:

 9:45: Zoom channel opens for the day

-10:00-10:30:  Good morning, sharing of known issues and good to knows
+10:00-10:30:  Good morning, sharing of highlights, known issues and good to knows (chair: TBD)

-16:30-17:00:  highlights of the day (Len Shaffrey)
+16:30-17:00:  highlights of the day (chair: Len)

-## March 8, 2024:
+## Friday:

 9:45: Zoom channel opens for the day

-10:00-10:30:  Good morning, sharing of known issues and good to knows
+10:00-10:30:  Good morning, sharing of highlights, known issues and good to knows (chair: TBD)

-10:00-10:30:  A group zoom screen shot will be done at the end of the good morning meeting

-16:00-17:00:  highlights of the week
+16:00-17:00:  highlights of the week (chair: TBD)